Leslie's House: Plot

-A remorseful Leslie (Amy Poehler) tells a group of Recreation Center teachers the Pawnee budget has been cut by $1,000, and five of their classes will have to be cut, but exactly which classes has not yet been determined.
-Later, Leslie and Justin Anderson (Justin Theroux), who have been dating for weeks, have another excellent date in Indianapolis.
+A remorseful Leslie tells a group of Recreation Center teachers the Pawnee budget has been cut by $1,000, and five of their classes will have to be cut, but exactly which classes has not yet been determined.
+Later, Leslie and Justin Anderson, who have been dating for weeks, have another excellent date in Indianapolis.
 At the end of the night, they decide their next date will be in Pawnee, and Leslie feels pressure to make their date equally exciting.
-While talking later with Ann (Rashida Jones), Leslie decides to host a dinner party at her home with all her interesting friends.
-She invites Mark (Paul Schneider), Tom (Aziz Ansari) and Ron (Nick Offerman), specifically excludes Jerry (Jim O'Heir), and asks Andy (Chris Pratt) to work as the waiter.
+While talking later with Ann, Leslie decides to host a dinner party at her home with all her interesting friends.
+She invites Mark, Tom and Ron, specifically excludes Jerry, and asks Andy to work as the waiter.
 Andy agrees, even though he hates Justin, Ann's former crush, and Mark, her current boyfriend.

 Ann comes to Leslie's house, and finds it full of stacks of boxes, papers and garbage.
-When they find themselves unable to clean it, Leslie calls Maria Portlesman (Bonita Friedericy), who teaches cleaning courses at the recreation center.
+When they find themselves unable to clean it, Leslie calls Maria Portlesman, who teaches cleaning courses at the recreation center.
 She declines payment and hints she would prefer preferential treatment when Leslie cuts the classes, despite Leslie's assurance this will not happen.
 When Leslie realizes she has not prepared any food for the party, she calls a culinary teacher from the recreation center.
-Later, at the party, Andy complains about Justin to April (Aubrey Plaza), who makes Andy happy when she proposes putting chewed up gum in Justin's pockets.
-Eventually, Tom's ex-wife Wendy (Jama Williamson) arrives.
+Later, at the party, Andy complains about Justin to April, who makes Andy happy when she proposes putting chewed up gum in Justin's pockets.
+Eventually, Tom's ex-wife Wendy arrives.
 Tom expresses anger that Leslie invited her, especially because Ron is romantically interested in her.
 When Ron impresses Wendy by eating a hot red pepper, Tom attempts to eat a bigger one, but has to run to the bathroom in pain immediately.
 When Justin starts yawning, a worried Leslie calls in other recreation center teachers to make the party more interesting, including a belly-dancer, a fencer, a caricaturist and an origami teacher.

 Eventually, an accounting teacher arrives, believing demonstrations are being held to determine which class will be cut, much to the anger of Ron.
 The teacher gives a very boring accounting lecture, which puts Justin to sleep.
 The next day, Leslie is before the Pawnee Disciplinary Committee on charges of abuse of power.
 Leslie calls Justin as a witness and questions him as to whether he enjoyed the party, to which he answers an emphatic yes.
 Afterward, the committee rules no further action will be taken, mainly because Leslie turned herself in and paid $1,000 restitution to the recreation center so no classes would be cut.
 When Ann asks why she did it, Leslie said it was to get an honest answer from Justin about the date, under penalty of perjury.
 The episode ends with Justin encouraging Tom to ask Wendy out.